This week I want to get a little more sophisticated.

-So you're probably wandering what this silly corporate jargon means...
+So you're probably wondering what this silly corporate jargon means...
 KPI is an abbreviation for Key Performance Indicators and it simply indicates the performance of your business.

 What KPIs Should You Use?

 Let's put together a little list of the main KPIs used in retail.
-I'm going to create two groups of KPIs with no more than five KPIs, one for e-commerce and the other for physical store as they both will track different things in slightly different way.
-Don't worry I'll also talk a bout what they mean and why they matter too.
+I'm going to create two groups of KPIs with no more than five KPIs, one for e-commerce and the other for the physical stores as they both will track different things in a slightly different way.
+Don't worry I'll also talk about what they mean and why they matter too.

 - Total Sales By Time: this KPI is the most important of them all, it simply tracks your total value in sales, of which you can decide whichever time period you wish to monitor (could be calculated on an hourly, daily, weekly, monthly, quarterly or annual basis).
 This KPI can give you insight into your best performing times or seasons.
 This could also come in handy to make financial forecasts too.

 - Sales Per M³: Again, this tends to be more useful toward larger organisations to ensure that their merchandising teams are using space effectively.
-This KPI measures the amount of sales made in a specific space in the store to give you an idea if product placement is optimised and each m³ is profitable when comparing the sales per m³ with the cost of the space.
+This KPI measures the number of sales made in a specific space in the store to give you an idea of product placement is optimised and each m³ is profitable when comparing the sales per m³ with the cost of the space.

-- Traffic & Conversion Funnel: This is a similar concept to footfall and conversion rate, meaning that you're able to track people visiting your site (commonly referred to as traffic) and how many purchases made.
+- Traffic & Conversion Funnel: This is a similar concept to footfall and conversion rate, meaning that you're able to track people visiting your site (commonly referred to as traffic) and how many purchases are made.
 However, because of the advancement in analytics, we can actually dig a little deeper than that when compared to physical stores.
-We can learn about how many of those people viewed products and which products and also learn about customer who added products to their basket/cart.
-With this knowledge we can find out cart abandonment rate too by detracting the amount of transactions from the amount of "add-to-carts" (amount of people who added products to their cart and didn't complete a purchase).
-Be sure your Google Analytics is set up first, otherwise you won't have much access to this info.
+We can learn about how many of those people viewed products and which products and also learn about customers who added products to their basket/cart.
+With this knowledge, we can find out cart abandonment rate too by detracting the number of transactions from the amount of "add-to-carts" (amount of people who added products to their cart and didn't complete a purchase).
+Be sure your Google Analytics is set up first, otherwise, you won't have much access to this info.

 - Total Sales By Time: This is the same KPI used for physical stores.